 Just to throw a spanner in the works, the EU is in the process of replacing the current e-privacy law with a new ePrivacy Regulation (ePR).
 It is yet to be agreed but will eventually replace the PECR.

 The GDPR can seem to be a bit of a grey area so if you have any queries, it is best to seek advice rather than hearing from the ICO!
-Feel free to get in touch with us on 0333 400 4499 or by email to firstname.lastname@example.org.
+For further information please take a look at our GDPR services.